Welcome to my official legislative website. Here you’ll find:

 I made a commitment to be the most accessible legislator possible.
 I continue to hold monthly drop-in “Traveling Town Halls” to discuss any legislative related issue on your mind on Saturday mornings (either on Zoom or at different meeting spots in the district).
 During session, I hold these weekly.
 If you’d like to participate, set a meeting, or contact me about any other legislative matter, please email me at email@example.com or my Legislative Aide, Emily Grupp at Emily.firstname.lastname@example.org.

-After the 2022 session, I sent out an update highlighting my work on issues like housing, climate change, public health, and more.
+After the 2023 session, I sent out an update highlighting my work on issues like housing, climate change, education, reproductive rights, and more.

 Visit this link or click on the preview below to read more.